laresistenciadelbit/wp_githubin/githubin/readme.txt

 * little change

-* arreglos por cambio de fuentes en github
+* arreglos por cambio de código en github

 * avoid the rebuild cache time for localhost or some ip in $myserverip